eclipse-velocitas/vehicle-app-python-sdk/README.md

 cd examples
 ./run-app.sh -a <example-folder-name>
 ```
-By default the examples are started using the Dapr middleware.
-If specifying the `-n` flag they are started with native middleware, instead.
+By default the examples are started using the native middleware.
+Dapr middleware support was recently removed.

 ## Contribution
 - [GitHub Issues](https://github.com/eclipse-velocitas/vehicle-app-python-sdk/issues)